arcweave/arcweave-unity-plugin/README.md

 ### 1\.
 Export for Unity

-Feature available to Pro and Team account holders.
-In Arcweave, go to **Share & Export > Export > Engine > Export for Unity**.
+In Arcweave, go to **Export project > Engine > Export for Unity**.

-You get a .zip file containing 2 items:
+You get a .zip file containing the following:

-* `Json.txt`: contains all the data of your Arcweave project, minus any arcscript implementations.
+* `project.json`: contains all the data of your Arcweave project.
-* `ArcscriptImplementation.cs`: contains all arcscript implementations of your Arcweave project.
-(OBSOLETE: NO LONGER REQUIRED)
+* (Optional) `cover/cover.jpg`: the project cover image.
+* (Optional) `assets/Audio/`: contains all project audio assets.
+* (Optional) `assets/Images/`: contains all project image assets.

-Place those 2 files into any subfolder within your Unity project's `Assets` folder.
+Place those files & folders into any subfolder within your Unity project's `Assets` folder.

 ### 2\.
 Use Arcweave's Web API